SmartKirb99/PainOS/addons/gdcef/demos/README.md

 A demo showing a 3D GUI with a single CEF browser tab showing a radio website.
 The tab is rotating inside a 3D scene.
 The sound is routed to Godot for applying 3D sound effects.
 You can surf to the web while the purpose of this demo is to show how to use CEF in a 3D environment.

-This demo is based on the asset library: https://godotengine.org/asset-library/asset/127
+This demo is based on the [asset library](https://godotengine.org/asset-library/asset/127)

 ![Screenshot](3D/icon.png)